-Another vulnerable muscle group are those in your neck.
-Constantly fighting your head from blowing around, with that big helmet on it, will begin to take its toll on your neck muscles, which can lead to headaches, and more fatigue.
-A properly sized windshield can reduce the risks of these aches and pains so you can have a comfortable motorcycle vacation.
+Another vulnerable muscle group is those in your neck.
+Constantly fighting your head from blowing around, with that big helmet on it, will begin to take its toll on your neck muscles, which can lead to headaches and more fatigue.
+A properly sized motorcycle windshield can reduce the risks of these aches and pains so you can have a comfortable motorcycle vacation.

 7. Noise Reduction

 Let’s face it.
 Riding a motorcycle is a noisy affair.
-For riders who don’t ride with a full face helmet, the wind noise can be even more bothersome.
+For riders who don’t ride with a full-face helmet, the wind noise can be even more bothersome.
 But, a properly fitted windshield can help reduce that noise.
-I say ‘properly fitted’ because, a windshield that’s too low will do little to reduce the noise.
+I say ‘properly fitted’ because a motorcycle windshield that’s too low will do little to reduce the noise.
 So, if noise reduction is important to you, make sure you find one that forces the wind over your head instead of directly into it.

 Many riders have noticed that, with the reduction of wind noise, they can hear their engine and other bike noises much better.
 This is a plus for many riders.
 If there’s something strange going on with your chain, your wheels, your brakes, etc., you’re more likely to notice it.

 Motorcycle windshields are designed to be aerodynamic, and in most cases, Motorcycle windshields will make you and your bike move more efficiently through the wind.
 How much more efficient would depend on the area of the motorcycle windshield, but, a smooth, consistent surface will cut the wind better than all the exposed parts on the bike that can break up the wind randomly.